-Product name: Storebrand Global Solutions Legal entity identifier: 5967007LIEEXZXBVA860 investment: means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Product name: Storebrand Global Plus Legal entity identifier: 54930078P5L8DLM6Z042 Environmental and/or social characteristics Sustainable investment: means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-Sustainable investment objective

-Sustainable

 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
 That Regulation does not lay down a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.